mlybrand/offline/README.md

 The sample application that I will be building will be an equipment inventory system.

 While there might be many different users for such a system, I am only going to focus on those users who must carry out the inventory in the field.
-I am only going to focus on 3 contexts for these users: at the office with full network access, in the field with network access and in the field disconnected.
+I am only going to focus on 2 contexts for these users: in the field with network access and in the field disconnected.

+What should the user be able to do in each context?

+Mobile/Online:
+* Search database for records matching inventory item
+* Preload records for matching inventory items
+* Sync changes from last offline session
+* Recieve notification of changes made by other connected users

+Mobile/Offline:
+* Search local data for records matching inventory item

+Mobile/Both online and off:
+* Read records
+* Create new records
+* Update records
+* Delete recors

 ## Phases
+1. Set up api endpoints:
+   a.
+Search
+   b.
+List multiple records
+   c.
+Read one record
+   d.
+Create record
+   e.
+Update record
+   f.
+Delete record
+   * there will also be more hooks for the notification process... more later